A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal temporal scale-space representations that also obey temporal scale covariance

 and then rescaling the processed original signal

 (for other types of processes possibly also complemented with some minor modification, such as a correction of the magnitude of the response).
-For the task of temporal filtering in a temporal scale-space representation, this implies that the temporal scale-space kernel should commute with temporal scaling transformations as illustrated in the commutative diagram in Figure~\ref{fig-comm-diag-temp-sc-transf}.
+For the task of temporal filtering in a temporal scale-space representation, this implies that the temporal scale-space kernel should commute with temporal scaling transformations, as illustrated in the commutative dia\-gram in Figure~\ref{fig-comm-diag-temp-sc-transf}.

+This algebraic closedness property under temporal scaling transformations will imply that similar temporal phenomena that occur faster or slower in the world will be treated in a conceptually similar manner.
+Under variations caused by scaling transformations in the input, the output of applying scale-covariant processing to such temporally rescaled data will be mere temporal rescalings of each other, thus without bias to any particular scales, which would otherwise be a severe shortcoming, if the computational model is not well-behaved under temporal scaling transformations.

-In this section, we will describe a theory for how to obtain time-causal temporal scale-space representations that also obey temporal scale covariance, which in turn makes it possible to construct scale-invariant temporal representations at higher levels in a temporal processing hierarchy.
+In this section, we will describe a theory for how to obtain time-causal temporal scale-space representations that also obey such temporal scale covariance, which in turn makes it possible to construct provably scale-invariant temporal representations at higher levels in a temporal processing hierarchy.
+The way that we will reach this goal is by constructing a limit kernel that is the convolution of an infinite number of truncated exponential kernels in cascade, with specially chosen time constants that correspond to a geometric distribution of the intermediate temporal scale levels.

+Unfortunately, there is no known simple compact explicit expression for this limit kernel in the temporal domain, implying that some of the closed-form calculations using the limit kernel may be interpreted as somewhat technical at the first encounter with this function.
+Once these algebraic transformation properties have been established for the limit kernel, however, this function can be handled and used in a similar way as other standard functions in mathematics.

+For practical implementations, the limit kernel can furthermore for the purpose of computing the representation at a single temporal scale often be very well approximated by a moderate finite number of truncated exponential kernels coupled in cascade, usually between 4 and 8 in our implementations of this concept, because of its rapid convergence properties for suitable values of its internal distribution parameter.
+In turn, for the purpose of computing another temporal scale-space representation at the next coarser temporal scale, applying a {\em single\/} truncated exponential kernel to the nearest finer temporal scale is sufficient.

+In this section, we will first define the limit kernel and derive its transformation properties.
+Then, we will turn to relating and comparing the limit kernel to two other models used for expressing temporal variations over time.